mxcube/mxcubeqt/README.md

 ```
 Gabadinho, J. et al. (2010).
 MxCuBE: a synchrotron beamline control environment customized for macromolecular crystallography experiments.
 J. Synchrotron Rad.
 17, 700-707
 ```

+MXCuBE is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+MXCuBE is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

+You should have received a copy of the GNU Lesser General Public License along with MXCuBE.
+If not, see <https://www.gnu.org/licenses/>.